RadiantRainbow/wow-addon-cli/README.md

 A simple addon manager.

 **WARNING** back up your existing "AddOns" directory before use.
 This tool assumes it's the only thing managing your addons.
-It will delete all non-Blizzard prefixed directories before running.
+It will delete all non-Blizzard prefixed directories before running by default.

 ## Usage

 Write a `config.toml`, put it in `AddOns` dir
 ```
+# Use this to skip cleanup of specific other directories.
+# skipcleanprefixes = ["WOW_HC"]

 [[addons]]
 git = "https://github.com/hypernormalisation/SwedgeTimer.git"